brendanmetzger/idyll/README.md

 - Complete and non-negotiable separation of data/models and views
 - Minimalist
 - Perfect execution of DOM and non-negotiably valid markup
+- no component of the application will exceed 100 lines, and no more than 10 components (max 1000 SLOC)